 Let me just say, the journey to where I am now — a raging, loud, bisexual who's f*cking awesome at winged eyeliner — has not been an easy one.
 For one, winged eyeliner is the hardest thing in the goddamn world, definitely not for the faint of heart.
 But in terms of my sexuality, figuring it out involved a long introspection process that obviously benefitted me in the long run, but still made me have to pick apart myself, piece by piece, and put me back together again.
 Part of why this process was so confusing for me was because I didn't really know where to start in figuring things out.

 So if you're in the same boat I was in, the best place to start is within yourself.
-So to make this process easier on you — and in honor of International Celebrate Bisexuality Day today — here are some questions you should ask yourself to get you started.
+To make this process easier on you — and in honor of International Celebrate Bisexuality Day today — here are some questions you should ask yourself to get you started.

-1. Do You Feel Attracted To Two Genders?
+1. Do You Feel Attracted To Two Or More Genders?

-Now, the thing is, I can't tell you if you're attracted to two genders.
+Now, the thing is, I can't tell you if you're attracted to multiple genders.
 That would probably make things significantly easier for you, yes, but unfortunately, it can't happen.
-I know how to do about, like, 4.6 things in life total, and telling you whom you're attracted to is not one of them.
-So sorry, but you'll have to figure that out for yourself, based on what you feel inside.
+I know how to do about, like, four things in life total, and telling you whom you're attracted to is not one of them.
+You'll have to figure that out for yourself, based on what you feel inside.

 For the purposes of this article, we're going to focus on general sexual and romantic attraction.
 However, romantic attraction and sexual attraction are two different things, and your romantic orientation and sexual orientation can be the same or different.
 If you're interested in learning about your romantic vs. sexual orientation and attraction, go here.

 OK, so, where were we?
 You know how when you see someone you like or if you're around someone you like, you kind of get a warm, tingly feeling in your body, particularly in your nether regions?
 You might even think to yourself, "Wow, yes, that person is Nice™, and I would really like for my face to be on their face and my body to be on their body."
 Of course, how you experience attraction may be different from the way others do, but generally, if you find yourself gravitating toward a person, thinking about them constantly, and feeling like you might want to be intimate with them, then odds are, you're attracted to them.
-And if you feel this way about two genders at all (the ratio of these feelings for each gender does not have to be split evenly), then congratulations!
+And if you feel this way about more than one gender at all (the ratio of these feelings for each gender does not have to be split evenly), then congratulations!
 You might be bisexual!
-Welcome to the best team, my friend.

 2. What Do You Find Attractive About These Two Genders?

-OK, after answering that first question, if you've come to the conclusion that, yes, you might be attracted to two genders, let's break that down further: What do you like about them?
-Asking yourself this will help you figure out whether or not your attraction leans more in a romantic and/or sexual way, or in the way of general admiration.
+OK, after answering that first question, if you've come to the conclusion that, yes, you might be attracted to more than one gender, let's break that down further: What do you like about them?
+Asking yourself this question will help you figure out whether or not your attraction leans more in a romantic and/or sexual way, or in the way of general admiration.